 Known for her responsiveness and ability to analyze situations quickly and provide on-point solutions, Lindsey is often the first call that clients make when seeking advice on any issue.
 She works in close partnership with clients to address all of their legal, operational and business concerns.

 Prior to law school, Lindsey worked in television production for Major League Baseball and ESPN, where she was the recipient of an Emmy Award for her contribution to Baseball Tonight.
-Lindsey is an active member of the steering committee for Ropes & Gray’s Women’s Forum.
+Lindsey is a member of the Ropes & Gray Diversity Committee and the steering committee for the firm’s Women’s Forum.

 - AlpInvest Partners